Darrell Wilson

-Darrell Wilson (born July 28, 1958) is an American football coach who is the defensive coordinator for the Wagner Seahawks football team.
-Prior to Wagner, Wilson accrued seventeen years of experience at three Big Ten Conference.
+Darrell Wilson (born July 28, 1958) is an American football coach and former player.
+He played college football for Connecticut and professionally for the New England Patriots of the National Football League (NFL) and the Toronto Argonauts of the Canadian Football League (CFL) as a defensive back.
+He was the head football coach for Woodrow Wilson High School from 1988 to 1995.

+Wilson also coached for Rhode Island, Rutgers, Wisconsin, Iowa, Wagner, and Delaware State.

 Playing career

+Born in Camden, New Jersey, Wilson was raised in nearby Pennsauken Township and played prep football at Pennsauken High School.

 A former honorable mention Division I-AA All-America defensive back for Connecticut (1976–80), Wilson was named to the Huskies' 100th-anniversary all-time team in 1998.
 He played one year with the New England Patriots (1981) and five seasons (1982-86) with the CFL's Toronto Argonauts.
 He was a member of the 1983 squad that won the CFL's Grey Cup.

 Coaching career

-Darrell Wilson has spent 16 seasons coaching in the Big Ten (11 at Iowa, two at Wisconsin, three at Rutgers), while having over 20 years of coaching experience.
+Wilson has spent 16 seasons coaching in the Big Ten (11 at Iowa, two at Wisconsin, three at Rutgers), while having over 20 years of coaching experience.